skyfire-xyz/aida-ai/README.md

 2. **Skyfire API Key Setup**

-   - Sign up at [Skyfire Dashboard](https://sky-dashboard-qa.onrender.com/auth) (Link TBD) to create an account.
+   - Sign up at [Skyfire Dashboard](https://app.skyfire.xyz) to create an account.
    - After signing up, create an API key from your dashboard.
    - Set the API key as an environment variable in `.env` file: